Show me, Lord

 Paul E. Miller

-Prayer is so hard that unless circumstances demand it (an illness, or saying grace at a meal) most of us simply do not pray.
+Prayer is so hard that unless circumstances demand it (an illness or saying grace at a meal), most of us simply do not pray.
 We prize accomplishments and productivity more than time in prayer.
-Even Christians experience this prayerlessness as a kind of practical unbelief that leaves us marked by fear, anxiety, joylessness, and spiritual lethargy.
+Even Christians experience this prayerlessness as a practical unbelief that leaves us marked by fear, anxiety, joylessness, and spiritual lethargy.
 Prayer is all about relationship.

 The Amazon buttons are affiliate links, which means if you click on the link and purchase the item, Chronic Joy will receive an affiliate commission.